apereo/cas/docs/cas-server-documentation/installation/Configuration-Management.md

 CAS is also configured to load a `cas.properties` or `cas.yml` file from an external location that is `/etc/cas/config`.
 This location is constantly monitored by CAS to detect external changes.
 Note that this location simply needs to exist, and does not require any special permissions or structure.
-The name of the configuration file that goes inside this directory needs to match the `spring.application.name` (i.e. cas.properties).
-If you want to use additional configuration files they need to have the form application-\<profile\>.properties or  application-\<profile\>.yml.
-A file named application.properties or application.yml will be included by default.
-The profile specific files can be activated by using the `spring.profile.include` configuration option.
+The name of the configuration file that goes inside this directory needs to match the `spring.application.name` (i.e. `cas.properties`).
+If you want to use additional configuration files, they need to have the form `application-\<profile\>.properties` or `application-\<profile\>.yml`.
+A file named `application.properties` or `application.yml` will be included by default.
+The profile specific files can be activated by using the `spring.profile.include` configuration option as is demonstrated below.

 The configuration of this behavior is controlled via the `src/main/resources/bootstrap.properties` file: